TelegraphCreative/abodu-fed/site/content/pages/1.why-backyard-living/index.md

       two_column_content_grid__list--item--heading: 'Extra space'
       two_column_content_grid__list--item--list:
         - 'A place to stay for visiting friends and family.'
+        - 'Allow yourself to age-in-place, or house a live-in-nurse.'
+        - 'A place for your post-grad, that''s not technically under the same roof.'
+        - 'A place for your nanny, or an Au Pair.'
         - 'A home office, a home gym, or a home studio.'
-        - 'A place for your nanny, or an Au Pair.'
-        - 'A place for your post-grad, that''s not technically under the same roof.'
-        - 'Allow yourself to age-in-place, or house a live-in-nurse.'
-        - 'The possibilities are endless — it’s your Abodu, it’s your unique space.'
+        - 'The possibilities are endless — it’s your Abodu, it’s your space.'
       '#hidden': true
       two_column_content_grid__list--item--copy: 'More square feet means more options:'
     -